Eric Church: 2015–2018: Mr. Misunderstood and Desperate Man

 Church played his biggest solo tour to date with his Holdin' My Own Tour that featured 62 shows in 61 cities from January through May 2017.
 The tour was capped off by two sold-out shows at Nashville's Bridgestone Arena, with the Friday night show breaking the arena's capacity record before being one-upped by the Saturday night show which set of record of 19,020 attendees.
 On October 4, 2017, Church debuted a song he had written for Sonny Melton, who died in the Las Vegas shooting tragedy.
 The song, called "Why Not Me", was performed at the Grand Ole Opry in Nashville.
 In November 2017 Church released a limited run vinyl box set titled 61 Days in Church that would be released in monthly stages through 2018.
 The collection includes 124 tracks all of which were recorded live at the 61 shows of his 2017 Holdin' My Own Tour.
 The set includes two songs from each concert of the tour with the exception of the final two Nashville shows, which feature three songs from each night.
 He had already began releasing the album in stages for free on digital streaming services in September 2017.

-2018–2021: Desperate Man

 On July 12, 2018, Church announced via social media that he would release his sixth album, Desperate Man, on October 5, 2018.
 He released the album's first single and title track the following day.

-On November 11, 2020, Church won the Entertainer of the Year award at the 54th Annual Country Music Association Awards.

-He performed "The Star-Spangled Banner" alongside Jazmine Sullivan at Super Bowl LV.